Dahling/Jennas-Portfolio/README.md

 _I used Bootstrap to create this responsive layout, as well as many of Bootstrap's features (e.g., classes, etc.).
 Other than that I implemented various html and CSS aspects that I've learned during my first week at Epicodus.
 I also used the Terminal, Git, and GitHub.
 This was all done on my personal MacBook Air (i.e., my boyfriend)._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

 Copyright (c) 2017 **_Jenna Cooper_**